Warming up cold inflation: Warm Inflation as an Attractor

 \subsection{Inflation begins in a vacuum}

 Now let us consider a situation in which inflation begins in a vacuum.\footnote{This is in some sense a less generic case than those addressed in the previous subsection, as inflationary models are often preceded by an epoch in which radiation or matter dominate.
 It is in fact one of the original motivations of inflation that the exponential increase in the scale factor could inflate away the degrees of freedom of a previous epoch.} There is no well-defined $T_0$, hence the above argument does not immediately apply.
-However, if some other mechanism generates a bath with $T > H$, then the above proof shows that the system will run to the attractor solution.
-As we will see in the remainder of this section, the exponential production of gauge modes during inflation can do just that.
+However, if some other mechanism can generate gauge modes with energy density $\rho_R >\frac{\pi^2g_*}{30}(\frac{HT}\Delta)^4$, one would generically expect self-interactions of the non-Abelian gauge sector to thermalize them, leading to a bath with temperature $T$ and thermalization rate $\Delta$ greater than $H$.
+Then the above proof shows that the system will run to the attractor solution.
+As we will see in the remainder of this section, the exponential production of gauge modes during inflation could do just that.

-The exponential production of gauge modes during inflation arises due to a tachyonic instability in the gauge equations of motion~\cite{Anber:2009ua}.
+The exponential production of gauge modes during inflation arises due to a tachyonic instability in the gauge equations of motion~\cite{Campbell:1992hc, Anber:2009ua}.
 Neglecting the expansion of the universe, nonlinear terms arising from the non-Abelian nature of the $SU(3)$ gauge fields, and backreaction on the inflaton (assumptions that we will return to momentarily), the equations of motion for the gauge modes can be written as where $A_{\pm}$ are the helicity modes.
 It is immediately clear that for the $+$ polarization in the case where $\dot\phi>0$, modes with $k\leq k_\text{max}\equiv\frac{\alpha\dot\phi}{2\pi f}$ exhibit a tachyonic instability.